The Association for UK Interactive Entertainment

-The Association for UK Interactive Entertainment (Ukie) is a non-profit trade association for the video game industry in the United Kingdom (UK).
-Ukie was originally founded as the European Leisure Software Publishers Association (ELSPA), and then later Entertainment and Leisure Software Publishers Association (ELSPA), before changing to Ukie in 2010.
+The Association for UK Interactive Entertainment (Ukie) is a non-profit trade association for the video game industry in the United Kingdom.
+Ukie was founded in 1989 as the European Leisure Software Publishers Association (ELSPA), then changed to Entertainment and Leisure Software Publishers Association (ELSPA) in 2002, and to its current name in 2010.

 History

 The association was founded in 1989, though then named as the European Leisure Software Publishers Association (ELSPA).
 Around 2002, the organisation changed its name to Entertainment and Leisure Software Publishers Association, reflecting that their primary concerns were video game development on the United Kingdom islands and not mainland Europe.

 In March 2010, members of the ELSPA voted to rename the association as Ukie, reflecting "the evolving and expanding nature of the industry, which the association exists to represent, and to encompass the new areas of activity that will be undertaken".
 The name was fully changed by September 2010.

 In 2011, Ukie proposed a merger with The Independent Game Developers' Association (TIGA), a UK trade association for video game developers, to consolidate the two organisations under one trade body to represent the entire UK games industry.
 However TIGA's board rejected the proposal.
 TIGA's stance remained unchanged when a merger proposal was raised once again in 2013.